The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 Are you looking for more Spanish road trips?
 Get the best itineraries to see northern Spain and the cities of Barcelona, Valencia & Madrid in our guide to the best road trips in Spain.

 The Andalus capital of Seville is a gloriously beautiful city and is just as you expect it to be.
-Hot, passionate, loud, and colorful, this city is unashamedly flamboyant.
-And it just happens to be our favorite place in Spain.
+Hot, passionate, loud, and colourful, this city is unashamedly flamboyant.
+And it just happens to be our favourite place in Spain.

-In the old town, you’ll find three of Seville’s best attractions; Seville Cathedral in all its Gothic splendor, the imposing Giralda Tower, and the stunning Alcazar.
-It’s highly recommended to visit all three for a real taste of Seville’s fascinating history.
+In the old town, you’ll find three of Seville’s best attractions: Seville Cathedral’s Gothic splendour, the imposing Giralda Tower, and the stunning Alcazar.
+We highly recommend you visit all three for a real taste of Seville’s fascinating history.

 The largest Gothic cathedral in the world, as well as the world’s third largest church, the spectacular Seville Cathedral, is home to the tomb of Christopher Columbus, who set sail for the New World from Huelva, a city and province of Andalucia that abuts Portugal.

-The Royal Alcazar of Seville is a stunning historic royal palace formerly the site of the Islamic-era citadel of the city, was first constructed in the 10th century and then developed into a larger palace complex by the Abbadid and Almohad dynasties.
-After the Castilian conquest of the city in 1248, the Alcazar was rebuilt and replaced by new richly decorated MudĂ©jar-style palaces built by Pedro I during the 1360s.
+The Royal Alcazar of Seville is a stunning historic royal palace, formerly the site of the Islamic-era citadel of the city, it was first constructed in the 10th century and then developed into a larger palace complex by the Abbadid and Almohad dynasties.
+After the Castilian conquest of the city in 1248, the Alcazar was rebuilt and replaced by new, richly decorated Mudéjar-style palaces built by Pedro I during the 1360s.

 Just south of here in the Parque de MarĂa Luisa is the lively Plaza de España which was built in 1928 for the Ibero-American Exposition of 1929.